rshsm/Impact-of-Lifestyle-on-PCas-from-Knowledge-Graph-to-Chatbot/Welcome file.md

 NPM stands for Node Package Manager, which is an application and repository for developing and sharing JavaScript code.

 Step 1: Download Node.js Installer
-In a web browser, navigate to https://nodejs.org/en/download/.
+In a web browser, navigate to [nodejs website](https://nodejs.org/en/download/).
 Click the Platform Installer button to download the latest default version

 Step 3: Verify Installation
 Open a command prompt (or PowerShell), and enter the following: